Celebrate the Holidays A-Z

 A: Angel

-At Stone Mountain Christmas, watch Angelina the Snow Angel and other festive characters at the Christmas Parade, and celebrate the season with an all-new Christmas light show experience.
+At Stone Mountain Christmas, watch Angelina the Snow Angel and other festive characters at the Christmas Parade, and celebrate the season with a larger-than-life Christmas Drone Show.
 Each night, Santa flies in his sleigh for the Enchanted Tree Lighting Ceremony.
 Through Jan.
-1.
+2.

 B: Botanical

 Atlanta Botanical Garden’s Alston Overlook includes the fantastically decorated and running Holiday Model Trains for a cute Christmas display with landscaped mountains, a lake, bridges, Santa and more.
+At night, view the glowing holiday extravaganza with millions of brilliantly colored LED lights with Garden Lights, Holiday Nights.
 Through Jan.
 14.

 C: A Christmas Carol